as

 2. Verify the returned version number matches the latest SDK version.

-Device needs factory reset
+The device needs factory reset

-Solution: Run factory reset command:
+Solution: Run the factory reset command:

 Copied to clipboard.